maxijonson/code-lock/README.md

 ## Development

 If you wish to work on this plugin, you can follow the steps below.
 Note that the plugin was tested on a Spigot server, but from what I learned from the forums, Spigot is built on the Bukkit API which is also used by other kind of servers like Paper.
-That said, the pluggin should technically work on any Bukkit server, but feel free to correct me if I'm wrong as I do not have much experience with Minecraft plugin development.
+That said, the plugin should technically work on any Bukkit server, but feel free to correct me if I'm wrong as I do not have much experience with Minecraft plugin development.

 1. Clone the repo
 2. Do some modifications